Much more than just oil & gas

 The largest of its mega projects (about $500bn) is NEOM (neom.com), the new Saudi city being built on the Red Sea.
 The project is proceeding in phases, the first of which are The Line (a linear city of 1m people) and OXAGON (a clean industrial and technology hub with strong logistics infrastructure).
 There is an emphasis on sustainability and the use of renewable power.
 By providing amenities locally, cars will be de-emphasised in favour of pedestrians and high-speed mass transit.

 Saudi Arabia is investing to boost its tourism sector, and not just to accommodate increased numbers of pilgrims.
-Annual pilgrimages to Mecca (Umrah) are projected to hit 30m by 2030 and that means additional investment in the infrastructure of Makkah, Madinah and Jeddah.
+Annual Umrah visitors are projected to hit 30m by 2030 and that means additional investment in Makkah, Madinah and Jeddah.

 Saudi Arabia plans other developments on its Red Sea coast, including a tourism project on the Amaala island, with completion of its first phase planned for 2024.
 There is also a separate Red Sea Project aiming for 22 islands, 48 hotels, 6 inland sites and 8,000 rooms to be developed by 2030.

 Other leisure investments include Al Qiddiya, a 320,000sqm entertainment project that includes a Six Flags theme park.
-The adviser notes that these developments could, in time, have an impact on the UAE’s tourism and leisure sector, if Saudi attracts visitors that might otherwise have gone to the UAE.
+The adviser notes that these developments could, in time, have an impact on the UAE’s tourism and leisure sector.

 In the mining and metals sector, Saudi Arabia hopes to attract $32bn of investment into nine projects.